YuenMTMoon/project-rapaid-reset/README.md

 6. **Summary Printing:**
    - Upon completion of all requests, the program prints a summary that includes the number of sent and received frames, total execution time, and requests per second metric.

----

-This documentation provides an overview of HTTP/2, its key features, and how the HTTP/2 Rapid Reset Attack works.
-It also outlines the functionalities of the demonstration program used to illustrate the attack.